MkDocs "contains a link ... not found among documentation files" (strict) in CI

 How to prevent it

-• Update links whenever you move or rename pages.
+.mdfiles using correct relative paths. - Update links whenever you move or rename pages.

-• Run mkdocs build --strict so broken links fail CI.
+mkdocs build --strictso broken links fail CI.